angelalonso/robot/brain/SETUP_README.md

     - LEDS are defined like led_y__gpio=21
     - MOTORS are defined like motor_l__gpio=27__gpio=17__gpio=22, where the third gpio is the enabler one.

-## ACTIONS file
+## ACTIONS file(s)
-Also known as the Rules file, it defines what inputs trigger what outputs
+Also known as the Rules file, it defines conditions/input (when needed) that trigger actions/output.

-You can find examples on the actions/ folder.
+You can have as many as you need, and even call one from another (see "special objects" below) if you need to.
+You'll find examples on the actions/ folder.

 Modify them or create one from scratch with the following information:
 - Each file can store several actions/rules